GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/login.md

 ---
 #### Configure an existing cluster for Google Cloud Identity Login

-To configure an existing cluster to allow GCP Accounts for `Login` you must first create Kubernetes `Roles` and `RoleBindings` against the GCP Accounts you want to use.
+To configure an existing cluster to allow GCP accounts for `Login` you must first create Kubernetes `Roles` and `RoleBindings` against the GCP accounts you want to use.
 First make sure you are in the admin workstation and have the `KUBECONFIG` environment variable pointing to the correct cluster's configuration.